Occupational Hazard is a series about how different jobs affect workers' mental health.

 “I actually think that they would be shocked to hear about the level of stress that we exist in, period, regardless of where it’s coming from.”
 She adds that good clients also help shelter her against the bad moments.
 “But that bad stuff is still more prominent, it is more frequent, and I think the impact, unfortunately, is larger.”

-But clearly, a solution is needed.
+Clearly, a solution is needed.
 Moses has called for better training and a change of culture in the industry, alongside increased emotional support.

 “We need much more frequent and deep, profession-wide conversations with our peers about the impact of these problems,” Moses says.
 “In the US, there’s really very, very little talk about this.
 We need some education about what moral conflict is, and how to deal with it…and a lot of it is about approaching our work with pet owners as a more collaborative decision-making model.
 Pet owners don’t know that we feel pretty strongly about what is right and what’s wrong.”